 However, while this approach is intuitive for more tech-savvy editors, we’ve noticed that some of our clients have trouble selecting the correct div (or element on the page) for the enclosing block.
 This is especially dangerous because-- if the right CSS selector isn’t chosen-- the editor could be replacing the wrong portion of the page, and end up with a page that doesn’t display properly.

 2. Embedded Divs

-This option allows an editor to define a slot by embedding a special div somewhere on the page, creating an empty block, and placing the Lift embed code inside.
+This option allows an editor to define a slot by embedding a special div somewhere on the page, creating an empty block, and placing the Acquia Personalization embed code inside.
 While there is nothing wrong with this approach, it means that we’re no longer able to have default content in that block, unless a default segment is created within Experience Builder and a default block added there.

 A Simple Solution

 We created a simple hybrid approach to solve these two potential issues.

 First, we added a new field to all of our blocks in Drupal called “Data Lift Slot”.

 Next, we added some logic to render this field as an attribute on the div.